Get insider access

 2. Best Upper Mid-Range All-In-One Printer

 Our best upper mid-range pick is the Canon Color imageCLASS MF656Cdw, one of the best all-in-one laser printers we've tested.
 It has the same print quality and features as the Brother above and yields even more color prints.
-It's also easier to maintain, as its toner cartridges contain the drum, meaning you won't have to replace the drum separately.
+It's also easier to maintain, as its toner cartridges contain the drum, meaning you won't have to replace it separately.
 The tradeoff for its lower price is its printing speed.
-It can print up to 22 pages per minute, but you can only get that speed when connected via USB or Ethernet, which is inconvenient if you don't have space near your computer or router to put the printer.
-Scan speed is slower but still respectable at 14 pages per minute.
-Cheaper variants with fewer features are available; see our full review for more details.
+It can print up to 22 pages per minute, but you can only get that speed when connected via USB or Ethernet, which can be inconvenient depending on your setup.
+The scan speed is slower but still respectable at 14 pages per minute.
+Again, cheaper variants with fewer features are available; see our full review for more details.

 See our review